anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 operated in the off-site backend of the domain.

-* PKI RA: Performs certificate management functions (validation of requests, interaction with inventory/asset management for final authorization of certification requests, etc.) for issuing, updating, and revoking certificates for a domain as a centralized infrastructure for the domain operator.
+* PKI RA: Performs certificate management functions (validation of requests, where final authorization of certification requests may be done by interaction with an asset management system, etc.) for issuing, updating, and revoking certificates for a domain as a centralized infrastructure for the domain operator.
-  The inventory (asset) management may be a separate component or integrated with the RA directly.
+  The asset management system may be integrated with the RA directly or may be a separate component that is possibly located off-site.

 * PKI CA: Performs certificate generation by signing the certificate structure provided in already authenticated and authorized certification requests.